 The Nomination Committee proposes re-election of KPMG AB as auditors until the end of the next general meeting.

-The Nomination Committee proposes unchanged fees to board members, which means that the annual general meeting sets the fees to the board in the amount of EUR 252,000 to the chairman, EUR 97,650 to the deputy chairman and EUR 75,600 per member to the other members.
-In addition, remuneration will be paid for committee work in the remuneration committee, the audit committee and the risk committee in the amount of EUR 16,600 to the committee chairman and EUR 12,900 per member to the other committee members.
+The Nomination Committee proposes that the annual general meeting sets the fees to the board members in the amount of EUR 259,550 to the chairman, EUR 123,250 to the deputy chairman and EUR 80,250 per member to the other members.
+In addition, fees shall be payable for committee work on the remuneration committee, the audit committee and the risk committee amounting to EUR 21,350 for the committee chairman and EUR 15,150 for the other members.
 Remuneration is not paid to members who are employees of the Nordea Group.

-Fees to the auditors are proposed to be paid as per approved invoice.
+Fees to the auditor are proposed to be paid as per approved invoice.

 Establishment of nomination committee

-It is proposed that a new Nomination Committee be established with the task of presenting to the annual general meeting 2013 a proposal concerning election of board of directors, chairman of the board of directors and auditors and also fees to the board members and auditors.
+It is proposed that a new nomination committee be established with the task of presenting to the annual general meeting 2015 proposals concerning election of the board of directors, chairman of the board and auditors and also fees to the board members and auditors.

 For further information: